 David Edward Thomas, Corporal, 56905, Welsh Regiment.
 David was the son of Edward and Sarah Thomas, of Ivy Cottage, Llangadog, and enlisted into the Pembroke Yeomanry.
 He later transferred into the 13th Battalion, the Welsh Regiment, 114 Brigade, 38th (Welsh) Division.
 The Division had been in France since landing during December, 1915, and had fought in Flanders, on the Somme at Mametz Wood, and then at Third Ypres, and in 1918 were rushed from their winter post of Armentieres to aid with the desperate defence of the Somme area, based around Albert.
 After the tide of war had turned, after the Allied victory at Villers-Brettoneux on 8 August 1918, the Allies went on the offensive, and swiftly moved towards the mighty Hindenburg Line.
 It was during the Battle of Epehy, which was to provide the launching pad for the assault on the Hindenburg Line, that David was killed in action on 19 September 1918, aged 26.
 He is buried at Gouzeaucourt New British Cemetery, France.
 (David is commemorated on the Gosen Chapel Memorial).

 John Thomas, Private, 202821, Welsh Regiment.
-John was born at Llangadog.
-He resided in Cwmllynfell prior to the war, and enlisted at Carmarthen into the 1/4th Battalion, the Welsh Regiment, which was attached to 159 Brigade, 53rd (Welsh) Division.
+John was born near Llangadog, the son of John and Jane Thomas.
+The family had moved to Ystradowen, Cwmllynfell prior to 1911.
+John worked at the Cwmllynfell Colliery prior to enlisting at Carmarthen into the 4th Battalion, Welsh Regiment, which was the local Territorial infantry battalion, and was attached to 159 Brigade, 53rd (Welsh) Division.
 The Division had fought through a hard campaign in Gallipoli from August, 1915 until they were evacuated, and then fought in the Palestinian theatre, where they helped in the capture of Jerusalem.
-John had taken ill sometime during the campaign, and had arrived back in England for treatment, but sadly Died at home on 28 December 1917.
+John had taken ill sometime during the campaign, and had arrived back in England for treatment, but sadly died in hospital at Reading on 28 December 1917, aged 36.
 He is buried in Cwmllynfell Welsh Congregational Chapelyard.
-John doesn't appear to be commemorated locally.
+John is commemorated at Cwmllynfell, but not at Llangadog.

 William Rees Ceidrych Thomas, Lance Corporal, 10007, Canadian Infantry.
 William was born on 29 September 1882, the son of Thomas and Mary Thomas, of Dolgoy, Llangadog.
 The family later moved to Holsty, Vowchurch, Hereford, but William went his own way, and emigrated to Canada in 1910.
 He enlisted at Edmonton on 29 June 1915 into the 8th Battalion (Winnipeg), Canadian Expeditionary Force.
 William embarked for the Western Front via England, and joined his battalion in France where it was part of the 2nd Brigade, 1st Canadian Division.
 He would have taken part in the Battle of Mount Sorrel in June 1916, and then moved with the Canadians to the Somme.
 William was killed during the Battle of Flers-Courcelette on 19 September 1916.
 He was 34 years old, and is commemorated on the Vimy Memorial, France.
 William doesn't appear to be commemorated locally.